Natalie Denise Sperl

-Natalie Denise Sperl (born June 20, 1976) is an American model and film and television actress, better known for her appearances in the films Mank, Succubus: Hell Bent, Rock Monster, and Around the World in 80 Days.
+Natalie Denise Sperl is an American model and film and television actress known for her appearances in the films Mank, Succubus: Hell Bent, Rock Monster, and Around the World in 80 Days.

 Career

-She is daughter of Dennis Eugene Sperl, of German, English, Danish and Dutch, and wife Arlene Maryann Kurkowski, of Polish and German, and sister of Nathan Denis "Nate" Sperl, Musician.

-An Esquire cover girl and former Coors Light Girl, starring with Kid Rock in the Coors Light Super Bowl commercial directed by Michael Bay, Sperl was a high fashion runway model in Europe working for such top designers as Cynthia Rowley and Alexander McQueen at Central St. Martins in London.
-From there she landed several magazine covers before moving to Los Angeles to be an actress.
-To date she has over 50 acting credits including hit TV shows Two and A Half Men, How I Met Your Mother, NCIS and more.
-This led to starring roles in numerous films including Rock Monster and the cult darling Succubus Hell-Bent.
-Currently you can see Natalie channel Greta Garbo in David Finchers’ Oscar winning film Mank on Netflix.
+An Esquire cover girl and former Coors Light Girl who co-starred with Kid Rock in the Coors Light Super Bowl commercial directed by Michael Bay, Sperl was a runway model in Europe, working for such designers as Cynthia Rowley and Alexander McQueen at Central Saint Martins in London.
+She then landed several magazine covers before moving to Los Angeles to be an actress.
+She has over 50 acting credits, including TV shows Two and A Half Men, How I Met Your Mother, and NCIS, and films such as Rock Monster, Succubus: Hell Bent, and Mank.

-Natalie honed her comedy skills at Second City Improv where she created several sketch characters and celebrity impersonations including Gwen Stefani and former First Lady Melania Trump among others.
-She would eventually develop these characters into her YouTube series, The Sperliegirl Show.
-Natalie has done Stand Up at The Comedy Store Belly Room, The Improv and The Comedy Union in Los Angeles.
+Sperl honed her comedy skills at The Second City, where she created several sketch characters and celebrity impersonations, including Gwen Stefani and Melania Trump.
+She developed these characters on her YouTube series "The Sperliegirl Show".
+She has done standup at The Comedy Store Belly Room, The Improv, and The Comedy Union in Los Angeles.

-She is a singer-songwriter and the front woman of the band Kill My Coquette.
+Sperl is a singer-songwriter and the front woman of the band Kill My Coquette.